Aja Kong: Early life

-Born Erika Shishido, her mother is Japanese and her father, the late Henry Manigault, was an African-American who was a member of the US Army at Tachikawa Airfield.
+Born Erika Shishido, her mother is Japanese and her father, Henry Manigault, was an African-American who was a member of the US Army at Tachikawa Airfield.
 Although her parents were de facto married, they were forced to divorce when Erika was five years old, due to her father's sudden repatriation, and grew up in a single-mother family.
 Her mother was ostracized by all her relatives who did not like her relationship with Erika's father.

-Erika and her mother moved from Tachikawa to Akishima, Tokyo when Erika was in the 5th grade of elementary school.
+Erika and her mother moved from Tachikawa to Akishima, Tokyo, when Erika was in the 5th grade of elementary school.
 Erika started learning karate at the recommendation of her mother from elementary school.
 Erika was teased for her "mixed blood" and had fights almost daily, and she continued to suffer from serious bullying up until she graduated from junior high school.
 She was part of the volleyball club in her junior high school.